lmco/mcf/SECURITY.md

 #### Plugin Loading
 Due to the nature of how plugins are loaded, the API and UI are not accessible until a plugin has been succesfully loaded.
-This can cause issues if plugins hang while loading, and can result in the UI and API from being accessible.
+This can cause issues if plugins hang while loading, and can prevent the UI and API from being accessible.

 ## Security Related Configuration